 - Between 1999 and 2015, more than 560,000 people in this country died due to drug overdoses – this is a death toll larger than the entire population of Atlanta.

-- These staggering numbers have put drug overdoses as the lead cause of death in America, surpassing the combined totals for gun homicides and car crashes.
-Shockingly enough, sustaining this death toll is the equivalent of experiencing an event like September 11, 2017 every three weeks.
+- These staggering numbers have put drug overdoses as a leading cause of death in America, surpassing the combined totals for gun homicides and car crashes.
+Shockingly enough, sustaining this death toll is the equivalent of experiencing an event like September 11, 2001 every three weeks.

 In 2015, 27 million people reported current use of illegal drugs or abuse of prescriptions drugs.